-In case you haven’t seen it before, this is what a bad case looks like.
+In case you haven’t seen it before, this is what a bad case of leaf curl looks like.

-Because the new growth is so badly affected, it stops the tree from growing properly.
+Because this new spring growth is so badly affected, it can stop the tree from growing properly.
 Really severe infections can even affect the fruit.

 The key to avoiding leaf curl is in the timing